 Did you know that there’s an even deeper canyon in North America than the famed Grand Canyon?
-It lies in one of the California’s hidden gems, King’s Canyon National Park, which we visited last Veteran’s Day weekend (November 2011) as part of our quest to visit more national parks.
+It lies in one of the California’s hidden gems, Kings Canyon National Park, in early November as part of our quest to visit more national parks.
 This lesser known park filled with canyons and mountains was as equally spectacular as its neighbors, Sequoia and Yosemite National Parks.

 We weren’t quite prepared for the 40-degree weather and snow early this time of the year though but it made for some scenic pictures of the largest trees on earth, the Sequoias, sprinkled with snow.
 Our kids were more than excited to play in the snow.
 They treasure these rare snow days having lived in sunny San Diego all their lives.

 Fees which are $20 for seven days must be paid at a ranger kiosk in front of the Visitor’s center in Grant Grove Village.
 Though, we also timed our visit during one of the few weekends when admission was FREE.
 Check this site for specific dates for free visits to National Parks.
 We’ve always bought souvenirs at gift shops or donate during visits and especially during the free admission days as the parks are underfunded and could use all the help they can get.

 The visitor’s center was actually more than a place to get a map and get the kids’ Junior Ranger packet.
 We were pleasantly surprised to find plenty of interactive exhibits inside and a small theater.
 Movies about the park were available to watch at the theater with a simple request at the rangers’ desk.